latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Chicago Urban League programs.
+Programs from the Chicago Urban League

 Housing programs, including for tenants and homeowners

 CUL also provides counseling to current renters and tenants.
 They can learn about eviction prevention and legal support.
 There are also services for prospective renters.
 They can get advice on signing a lease, budgeting, credit, and affordability.
 A listing of affordable or market rate rentals from the City of Chicago Department of Housing and Economic Development is available as well.
-Telephone - 773-285-5800.

-Education and job placement from Urban League in Chicago
+Education, business development and job placement from Urban League in Chicago

 Additional Urban League sponsored services for the unemployed, employers and jobseekers include a full-service employment and training center.
 There is also a career portal for general usage.
 The League has formed strong relationships with local employers in Cook County and training providers to offer both employment and short term internship opportunities.

+The Chicago Urban League combines direct services and strong partnerships to address some of the most persistent economic challenges facing Black and other minority residents of Chicago.
 There are main offices.
 The addresses are 4510 South Michigan Ave., Chicago, IL 60653, (dial 773-285-5800) as well as Englewood Office, 845 W. 69th St., Chicago, Illinois 60621, dial 773-602-3000.

 By Jon McNamara